 The scandal was brought to the county’s attention by school administrators who heard rumors of students paying someone to take the SAT for them.
 They then noticed a huge inconsistency between six students’ actual grades and their SAT scores, states the Associated Press

 reports that Eshaghoff had been paid to take the SAT several times throughout the past two years – to the extent of flying home from Emory University one weekend to take the SAT twice for two different students.
 Eshaghoff is even accused of taking the SAT for a girl.
 His scores for those students fell between 2140 and 2240, according to the Associated Press

 In every instance, Eshaghoff was able to successfully pass for each student, even the female, by using a fake I.D.
 He also took each test outside of the Great Neck school district, ensuring that none of the test proctors would recognize him or notice the discrepancy between Eshaghoff and the names on the identification cards.

 This has obviously caused much debate over the security measures administered on test day.
 As it stands now, students must show an admission ticket and photo ID, which can include a state-issued driver's license; state-issued non-driver ID; a school identification card; a passport or other government-issued document.
 In an interview with the Associated Press

 , Rice was quoted as saying, “If we don't send the message to these kids now, they're going to be the future corrupt politicians, the corrupt CEOs, the corrupt accountants, because they're going to say, 'Look I did this when I was 17 and I got a slap on the wrist.
 Cheating pays.’”
-Whereas Eshaghoff’s attorney believes that the matter should have been treated internally by the school, as reported by The Wall Street Journal.
+Whereas Eshaghoff’s attorney believes that the matter should have been treated internally by the school, as reported by The Wall Street Journal

 The reality though is that students are often caught cheating on the SAT, and rather than reporting the matter to colleges they're applying to, the ETS, who administers the test for the College Board, simply withdraws the test scores and offers the cheating student the opportunity to take the test again or receive a refund.
 According to The Wall Street Journal

-Prepare for the SAT and ACT with Fastweb — check out our expert advice on being prepared for the exam, what to do on test day and your strategy after the exams.
+Prepare for the SAT and ACT with Fastweb -- check out our expert advice on being prepared for the exam, what to do on test day and your strategy after the exams.